kerwinzxc/lpp/README.md

 * Lua
 * C++17
-* CMake to build it
+* CMake to build the program

 ## Embedded Lua code